Sanix-Darker/sanixdk.xyz/content/blogs/how-i-fixed-git-reflog.md

 Okay okay, this is a rage bait title... sorry all, my apologies Mr Linus.

 What I mean by "fixed" is more like a "small add-on" I made for myself.

 Don't get me wrong,

 Git is perfect...

 Git is beautiful...

-BUT, Git is also... granular... like too much granular (wink reflog...), to the point of pain sometimes... and cognitive complexity.
+BUT, git reflog is... granular... like too much granular (wink reflog...), to the point of pain sometimes... and cognitive complexity.

 ### MY ACTUAL PROBLEM

 Let me paint you a small descriptive scenario...

 You're working on a feature (or a fix, you call it).

 You pull from origin (`git pull origin that-feature`).

 BOUM, conflicts everywhere, you fix some..., miss others (of course... or worse, falsy resolving some), keep going.

 You rebase.

 You amend a commit.

 You rebase AGAIN because you messed up the first one (yeah yeah, you're not alone...).

 You stash something, forget about it, pop it back...

 Two hours later, 3 cup of cofee and headaches, something is broken and you think: *"ah f*ck... i hate programming..."*, then after taking your 5 cup of cofee you ask yourself "i just want to undo everything I did this morning regarding that pull..."*

 If you have trust yourself enought, you open `git reflog`:

-BOUM !!!
+TADAN !!!

 ```bash
 $ git reflog